GNYIO/gny-docs/docs/guide/register-as-delegate.md

 <br/>

 ::: tip
 After you successfully registered as `delegate` be sure to add your account secret to your forging node in order to enable forging.
-Forging will be possible if you are beeing voted in the top **101 delegates**
+Forging will be possible if you are being voted in the top **101 delegates**

 See [Configure](../run-node/configure) for details
 :::